anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 Defines Network (SDN) is used to manage the ACLs.
 The DNS servers for a particular device may not be known to the MUD controller, nor the MUD controller be even permitted to make recusive queries that server if it is known.
-In this case, additional mechanisms are probably needed to get the right view of DNS.
+In this case, additional installation specific mechanisms are probably needed to get the right view of DNS.

 # DNS and IP Anti-Patterns for IoT device Manufacturers

-TBD
+In order to

 # DNS privacy and outsourcing vs MUD controllers